withaspirit/Elevator-Simulation/README.md

 2. Open up Eclipse and select file
 3. Click "Open Projects from File System" and select the project folder
 4. Select Finish and then build the project
-5. To begin the simulation, navigate to the testsystem directory
+5. To begin the simulation, navigate to the systemwide directory
-6. 	src -> main -> java -> testsystem
+6. 	src -> main -> java -> systemwide
-7. Run TestSystem.java
+7. Run Structure.java

 </details>